kavi0562/Astra-AI-Diagnostics/README.md

-# Astra AI Diagnostics — Demo Platform
+# Astra AI Diagnostics —Platform

 This repository contains a simulated Clinical Decision Support (CDS) demo called "Astra AI Diagnostics".
 It includes a static web-based UI (index.html) that demonstrates a multimodal AI diagnostics interface, and a standalone Python script (predictive_model.py) that generates synthetic data and trains simple machine-learning models for offline experimentation.